stephanielabelle/sql-challenge/README.md

 The employee and company data was provided in 6 different csv files.

-The csv files are within this repository's ['Resources'](Resources) folder and contain the following information:
+The csv files are within this repository's [Resources](Resources) folder and contain the following information:
 - Department Information
 - Job Titles
 - Employee Information